-The fun thing about drawing ghosts is getting to play with supernatural light sources and ambiance in your scene.
+The fun thing about drawing ghosts is – unlike when you draw people – you get to play with supernatural light sources and ambiance in your scene.
 This is particularly true of any painting set in a tomb, cave or other dark environment.

 First I sketch out my composition.
 The posture of your figure helps to express their personality or intentions.
 One trick to creating undead characters is to make them lumbering or hunched, but here I decided to show my ghost pulling a ghostly sword from its effigy.
 Storytelling can be key to selling a character.